-Erickson Foundation Supportworks are your local experts for all your foundation repair needs in New Hampshire.
+Erickson Foundation Solutions are your local experts for all your foundation repair needs in New Hampshire & Massachusetts.
 We have warrantied solutions that fix foundation wall cracks!
 Call us for a foundation inspection and free foundation repair quote today!
 We serve Amherst, Windham, Bedford and many nearby areas.

 Foundation cracks vary in severity from a simple cosmetic issue to a major structural problem with your home.
 However, even serious foundation problems, when addressed early on, can be quickly and permanently fixed.

 Cracks form in foundation walls for three main reasons:

 As concrete cures, it is common for small cracks to appear in foundation walls.
 These cracks are very common, and they're not a sign of a major foundation problem.

 Shrinkage cracks tend to be very small "hairline" cracks that are usually 1/16" wide or less.
 They generally occur near the center of a span and maintain a consistent width for the length of the crack.

 A word of warning: Be careful not to assume that a crack in your foundation is merely a shrinkage crack!
 If you see cracks in your foundation walls, monitor them regularly.
 If the cracks widen enough that you can fit a dime in them, or one end of the crack grows wider than the other, you should call us right away.